rheamaerafol/My-Personal-CV/README.md

 ## Project Overview
 This project is a responsive portfolio website built using React.js.
 It features light and dark modes, an AI-generated hero image of my photo, and a modern, interactive design.
-The website is a showcase for personal or professional work, ideal for developers, designers, or anyone building their portfolio.
+The website showcases personal or professional work and is ideal for developers, designers, or anyone building their portfolio.

 ## Features
 - Responsive Design: Works seamlessly on all screen sizes (desktop, tablet, and mobile).